gregjwild/get-my-temperature/README.md

     > npm install node-dht-sensor --save

-Create a new file, app.jsNow we add the DHT22 as a dependency in your app.js file.
-Open up app.js.
-Add this to line 1 `const sensor = require('node-dht-sensor');` I
+sNow we add the DHT22 as a dependency in your app.js file.
+Add this to line 1 `const sensor = require('node-dht-sensor');`

 This tells Node that this script depends on `node-dht-sensor`, which is stored in a folder called `/node_modules`.
 After that, you can create a quick shortcut to `node-dht-sensor`, which we're calling `sensor`.